worldsoup/worldsoup.github.io/_posts/2021-03-09-defining-a-growth-charter.md

 date:   2021-03-09 16:57:51
 ---

-# Building a growth team series
+# Building a Growth Team

 I often get asked by founders of B2B SaaS companies how they should go about building their company’s first ‘Growth Team’.
 This is not an easy question to answer as what a growth team is chartered with achieving, where they fit in the org, what the team makeup looks like vary so widely from company to company.